How To Maintain Blonde Hair At Home

 Do blondes really have more fun?
 One thing’s for sure, to get the most out of lighter locks, you’ll want to keep them looking vibrant and fresh all year round.

 Do blondes really have more fun?
 One thing’s for sure, to get the most out of lighter locks, you’ll want to keep them looking vibrant and fresh all year round.
 You can keep on top of your blonde hair maintenance from the comfort of your own home.
 Whether you’re looking to touch up blonde roots or are new to the home hair dye game, our experts have put together some top tips for dyeing blonde hair at home.
 Anna Whitehouse, AKA the fabulous Mother Pukka, is a total blonde bombshell.
-She shows us how it’s done in her how to dye your hair blonde and retouch your roots video below
+She shows us how it’s done in her how to dye your hair blonde and retouch your roots video above.

 How to maintain blonde hair at home

 It’s a well held belief that dyeing your hair blonde ruins your hair, but it doesn’t have to be that way.
 A careful colour care routine will help to maintain your blonde hair for longer, extending the length of time between colouring.

 Washing your hair will cause the colour to fade faster and can cause your hair to become more brittle and prone to breakages.
 For optimum blonde hair maintenance, avoid washing your hair too regularly -- we recommend aiming for no more than 2-3 washes a week.

 When you do wash your hair, opt for a shampoo that’s specifically formulated for blonde hair.
 We love the Garnier Ultimate Blends Argan Oil for Coloured Hair shampoo for full blonde illumination.
 Ultimate Blends has been sourced from nature and blended with love to enhance your blonde tones and leave your hair silky soft to the touch.